 Control alternative hosts and volunteers:

 Crop residues can be managed to minimise carryover of pathogens into subsequent crops.
 Crop residues should be incorporated as soon as possible after harvest, except where Fusarium wilt is present.
 Where Fusarium wilt is present, residues should be slashed and retained on the surface for at least one month prior to incorporation.
-Fusarium wilt can also survive and multiply on the residues of non host crops such as cereals.
+Fusarium wilt can also survive and multiply on the residues of non-host crops such as cereals.
 Current recommendations are that residues should be incorporated or removed as soon as possible after harvest.

-Diseases caused by a virus or phyoplasma can often be prevented by controlling the vector that carries the pathogen.
+Diseases caused by a virus or phytoplasma can often be prevented by controlling the vector that carries the pathogen.
 For example, Cotton Bunchy Top (CBT) can be transmitted by aphids feeding on infected plants then migrating to healthy plants.

 Managing the host crop: